Jh-Bolonhy/the-list/README.md

 The `elements` table contains the following fields:

 - `id` - Primary key (auto-increment)
+- `parent_element_id` - Foreign key to parent element (nullable, for hierarchical structure)
 - `title` - Element title (required)
 - `description` - Element description (optional)
 - `completed` - Completion status (boolean, default: false)
+- `archived` - Archive status (boolean, default: false)
 - `created_at` - Creation timestamp
 - `updated_at` - Last update timestamp

+### Foreign Key Constraint

+- `parent_element_id` references `elements.id` with `onDelete('restrict')`
+- This prevents physical deletion of parent elements that have children
+- Structure is preserved when archiving (virtual deletion)

+## Key Features Explained

+### Hierarchical Structure

+Elements can have parent-child relationships, allowing you to create nested structures:
+- Parent elements can have multiple children
+- Children maintain reference to their parent via `parent_element_id`
+- Structure is preserved when archiving

+### Archiving System

+Instead of deleting elements, the application uses an archiving system:
+- Elements are marked as `archived = true` (virtual deletion)
+- When archiving a parent, all descendants are automatically archived
+- Archived elements can be restored with all their descendants
+- Structure and relationships are preserved in the archive
+- Only archived elements can be permanently deleted

 ## Contributing